-It is important that you are aware and understand that all concerns about adults, including also low level concerns, feelings of unease, discomfort and/or nagging doubts, that do not meet the harms threshold (See page 11 for further information), are shared responsibly and with the right person, recorded and dealt with appropriately.
+It is important that you are aware and understand that all concerns about adults, including also low level concerns, feelings of unease, discomfort and/or nagging doubts, that do not meet the 'harm threshold' (See below for further information), are shared responsibly and with the right person, recorded and dealt with appropriately.
 This is critical to ensuring an open and transparent culture within the school, in order to minimise the risk of abuse.

 Ensure that you attend and actively participate in safeguarding and child protection training provided, as required, as well as ensuring that you read and take appropriate action in relation to any updates provided, for example, via email, e-bulletins, staff meetings and other communications.

 Be aware of, and understand, your specific responsibilities under the Sexual Offences Act 2003.
 The Act sets out the law on sexual offences committed by those in a position of trust.

 It is an offence for a person aged 18 or over in a position of trust (e.g. teacher or any other category of employee/worker in a school) to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
 A situation where a person is in a position of trust could arise where the child is in full-time education and the person looks after children under 18 in the same establishment as the child, even if s/he does not teach the child.
+This could also relate to a former pupil who is still under the age of 18 and now at another educational establishment.